-- (2) All motions, other than those enumerated in subsection (i) of this rule, shall be accompanied by a brief, which shall contain a concise statement of reasons in support of the motion and citation of authorities upon which the movant relies.
-If the time for filing supporting documents is extended in the manner prescribed in subsection (h) of this rule, the brief of the movant need not be filed until the date specified in the extension order or stipulation. - (g) Response to Motions and Briefs.
+(2) All motions, other than those enumerated in subsection (i) of this rule, shall be accompanied by a brief, which shall contain a concise statement of reasons in support of the motion and citation of authorities upon which the movant relies.
+If the time for filing supporting documents is extended in the manner prescribed in subsection (h) of this rule, the brief of the movant need not be filed until the date specified in the extension order or stipulation.

+(g) Response to Motions and Briefs.
 If the respondent opposes a motion, and his supporting documents are then available, he shall file his response, including brief, within twenty days after service of the motion.
-If supporting documents are not then available, he may file his response, including brief within the time prescribed by subsection (h) of this rule.
+If supporting documents are not then available, he may file his response, including brief, within the time prescribed by subsection (h) of this rule.
 For good cause appearing therefor, a respondent may be required to file his response and supporting documents, including brief, within such shorter period of time as the court may specify.
-All responses, except with respect to those motions enumerated in subsection (i) of this rule, shall be accompanied by a brief, which shall contain a concise statement of reasons in opposition to the motion and a citation of authorities upon which the respondent relies. - (h) Extension of Time for Filing Supporting Documents and Briefs.
-When it is reasonably shown in the motion or response, or in a written request, that the filing of additional affidavits, depositions or other documents in support or opposition to a notion is necessary, and such documents are not then available, the clerk may enter an ex parte order specifying the time within which such additional documents shall be filed, or approve such stipulation in regard thereto as may have been executed by counsel for the parties.
-Additionally, such order or stipulation shall specify the time within which the response, and briefs of the parties, must be filed.
+All responses, except with respect to those motions enumerated in subsection (i) of this rule, shall be accompanied by a brief, which shall contain a concise statement of reasons in opposition to the motion and a citation of authorities upon which the respondent relies.

+(h) Extension of Time for Filing Response, Supporting Documents and Briefs.
+When it is reasonably shown in a motion or response, or in a written request, that the filing of a response, additional affidavits, briefs, depositions or other documents in support of or in opposition to a motion is necessary, and such documents are not then available, the clerk may enter an ex parte order specifying the time within which such response and/or additional documents shall be filed, or the clerk may approve such stipulation in regard thereto as may have been executed by counsel for the parties.
 A copy of any ex parte order so entered shall immediately be served upon opposing counsel.
-If the motion is accompanied by brief and supporting documents, if such are required, and the respondent should require additional time to file his response, including brief and supporting documents, the application for additional time shall be filed by the respondent within five days from date of service of motion. - (i) Motions Not Requiring Briefs.
+Applications by respondents for extensions of time under this rule shall be filed within five days from the date of service of the motion to which the response or supporting documents relate.

+(i) Motions Not Requiring Briefs.
 No brief is required by either movant or respondent, unless otherwise directed by the court, with respect to the following motions: (1) For extension of time for the performance of an act required or allowed to be done, provided request therefor is made before the expiration of the period originally prescribed, or as extended by previous orders; (2) to continue a pre-trial conference, hearing or motion, or the trial of an action; (3) for a more definite statement; (4) to strike; (5) to make additional parties; (6) to amend pleadings; (7) to file supplemental pleadings; (8) to appoint next friend or guardian ad litem; (9) to intervene; (10) for substitution of parties; (11) relating to discovery, including, but not limited to, motions for the production and inspection of documents, specific objections to interrogatories, motions to compel answers or further answers to interrogatories, and motions for physical or mental examination; and (12) to stay proceedings to enforce judgment.
 All the motions herein referred to, while not required to be accompanied by a brief, must state the grounds therefor and cite any applicable rule, statute, or other authority justifying the relief sought.